lefticus/emptycrate/_includes/training.md

 Jason provides unique, highly interactive, *on-site*, customized training events for organizations.

 Jason charges per student per day, plus applicable travel expenses for training.
 To ensure the best experience for everyone, classes should be between 12 and 30 students.
-Because Jason uses a per-student per-day fee structure, it is no additional cost to the organization if they split students into smaller classes.
+Because Jason uses a per-student per-day fee structure, there is no additional cost to the organization if they choose to split students into smaller classes.

 Two or three days is the recommended length of a class, but one to five is possible, depending on the situation.